ajsachwitz/Thinkstruct_test_project/docs/README.md

 ## 1. Problem Statement

 **Goal**
-Given an external patent document ID as a query, efficiently identify and rank the top 10 most relevant prior-art patents from a local corpus.
+Given an external patent document ID as a query, efficiently identify and rank the top 10 most relevant patents from a local directory of patents.

-**Industry challenge solved**
-Accurate claim mapping—identifying conceptually relevant prior art using legally significant claim text rather than simple keyword overlap.

 ---